BIGSPD Values and Philosophy

 • Relationships are essential for working together.
 We strive to create as safe an environment as possible for debate and reflection.

-• We respect a range of views from a diverse multidisciplinary group.
-We value the bringing together and shared learning opportunities from mental health services, criminal justice sector and those accessing these services.
+• A diversity of experience enhances our capacity to learn from one another.
+We value bringing together and sharing learning from mental health services, social care and the criminal justice sector as well as those who access these services.

-• The lived experience of the diagnosis is as valid as clinical and academic experience.
-To realise this, BIGSPD strives to include people with a lived experience in all levels of the organisation as well as delivering inclusive events and decision-making processes.
-We will therefore invest in improving access for those with a lived experience.
+• Lived experience is central to achieving our aims.
+BIGSPD strives to include people with a lived experience in all levels of the organisation as well as delivering inclusive events and decision-making processes.

-• We strive to recognise and end health inequalities of all forms and to promote equality and diversity, particularly around the inclusion of ethnic, gender and sexual identity minorities.
+• We recognise and strive to end health inequalities of all forms and to promote equality and diversity.
+As an organisation we will seek inclusion of all protected characteristics including ethnic, gender and sexual identity minorities.

 • Positive discrimination towards people with a lived experience is not a helpful approach to co-production, but positive action is.
-We work to lower barriers to co-production, including valuing involvement and rewarding people for their time and expertise, whilst making such adjustments universally applied.
+We work to lower barriers to co-production whilst making such adjustments universally applied.

 • Critical reflection is important to us.
-We challenge, test and interrogate ideas by taking a critical but reflective stance.
+We challenge, test and interrogate ideas by taking a critical but reflective stance and welcoming difference of opinion.

 • We are committed to supporting change that enhances the experiences and responses of services.
 People who receive this diagnostic label can be helped and are deserving of help.
 Stigma continues to negatively influence people’s experiences of services and lived experiences should be valued alongside professional experience in this area.